 There were two main barriers to learning data science that I was trying to solve with Dataquest: the challenge of getting from theory to application, and the challenge of knowing what to learn next.

-Over the years, we’ve made it simple to learn all of the skills you need for a data science role in one place.
-From basic Python to SQL to Machine Learning, Dataquest teaches you the right skills, and helps you build a portfolio of projects along the way.
+Over the years, we’ve worked hard to make it simple to learn all of the skills you need for a data science role in one place.
+From basic Python and R to SQL to Machine Learning, Dataquest teaches you the right skills, and helps you build a portfolio of projects along the way.

 As we’ve built the site, we’ve learned quite a few lessons on how to most effectively help our students.
 We’ve been gradually increasing the scope of our initial vision.
 In this post, I want to outline what we’re focused on now, and where we’re headed.
 Along the way, I hope to make the case for why Dataquest is the place you should be learning data science.

 It’s a common refrain that learning is its own reward.
 Massively Open Online Course (MOOC) sites like the aforementioned edX and Coursera were created with this wisdom in mind.

-What we’ve found instead is that our students are learning data science because they enjoy it and because they want more interesting jobs.
+What we’ve found instead is that our students are learning data science because they enjoy it and because they want better jobs.
 This observation has pushed us to become more career-focused.
 The most common thing students want is a better path to data science careers, and we feel that it’s the highest leverage thing we can work on.

 As we help people get ready for new careers, we’ve made four key observations:

-- Focus is critical to retaining knowledge, especially when you have limited time
+- Focus is critical to retaining knowledge, especially when you have limited time.

-- Motivation is the most important determinant of whether you’ll get a job
+- Motivation is the most important determinant of whether you’ll get a job.

-- It’s easy to get “stuck” and frustrated — timely help is key
+- It’s easy to get “stuck” and frustrated — timely help is key.

-- There isn’t a lot of good career advice and interview preparation help
+- There isn’t a lot of good career advice and interview preparation help.

 Let’s dive into each of these observations in more depth, and see how they’ve affected our thinking.